J0rgw/portfoliov3/readme.md

 > Once again I'm here rebuilding my portfolio as I always think I can do better.

-SO FAR: only a staggered menu and a revamped version of my logo has been developed
+SO FAR: only a hero and about section has been developed

+** I'll update the rest of the readme.md later **

 ## Live Demo